builders/docs/docs/imagine/resources/books/index.md

 ---
 title: Books
-description: Thinking deeply about the theory and practice of creative collaboration.
+description: Thinking deeply about the theory and practice of creative collaboration
 ---

 # Books